khalid-hussain/shaheen/chap21.md

 Granada.

-Most of the nobles and the scholars present in the court thought that Ferdinand's offer was extremely generous but Moosa was using all his power of eloquence for the opposition of this agreement.
+Most of the nobles and the scholars present in the court thought that Ferdinand's offer was extremely generous but Musa was using all his power of eloquence for the opposition of this agreement.
 The discussion took place for four days.
 The majority of the nobles had already expressed their opinions in favor of this agreement.
 Today was the last day of the discussion.

 The last roar of the Lion of Granada could be heard in Al-Hamra.
 The attendees of the court were looking at him spellbound.
-Moosa Bin Abi Ghassan was saying:
+Musa Bin Abi Ghassan was saying:

 "People of Granada!
 On your withered faces, I am reading the verdict of the destiny of that nation that has ruled this country for eight hundred years.
 I